HOW TO LOSE BELLY FAT?

 Healthy eating alone is never going to be enough if you want to reduce belly fat and keep it off forever.

-Nutrition is the most important thing when it comes to dropping body fat levels.
+Nutrition is the most important thing in your lifestyle when it comes to dropping body fat levels.
+Higher protein diets are best to shed excess weight and increase lean muscle mass.
 But you MUST supplement your nutritional improvements with the right type of training to maximize your results.

-You also need to build muscle mass through strength training to help you increase your metabolism to burn calories more easily.
+You also need to build muscle mass through moderate strength training exercises to help you increase your metabolism to burn calories more easily.

 That depends on your current body fat level.
-If you’re less than 15% for men or less than 25% for women, achieving additional calorie burn by doing cardio and conditioning 2-4 times per week could help you burn fat and make some drops in body fat percentage.
+If you’re less than 15% for men or less than 25% for women, achieving additional calorie burn by doing a cardio routine 2-4 times per week could help you burn fat and make some drops in body fat percentage.

 However, if you’re above 15 – 20% body fat for men and 25 – 30% for women, nutrition and lifting weights should be the greater focus for you.